astropy/astropy/docs/units/quantity.rst

     >>> q.to(u.km / u.h)  # doctest: +FLOAT_CMP
     <Quantity 8.28 km / h>

-For convenience, the :attr:`~astropy.units.quantity.Quantity.si` and :attr:`~astropy.units.quantity.Quantity.cgs` attributes can be used to convert the |Quantity| to base `SI
+For convenience, the :attr:`~astropy.units.Quantity.si` and :attr:`~astropy.units.Quantity.cgs` attributes can be used to convert the |Quantity| to base `SI
 <https://www.bipm.org/documents/20126/41483022/SI-Brochure-9-EN.pdf>`_ or `CGS
 <https://en.wikipedia.org/wiki/Centimetre-gram-second_system_of_units>`_ units: